-4.1.
-Classifier Comparison
+6.1.
+Classifier comparison

-Using Python library scikit-learn (Pedregosa et al., 2011), we compare a range of alternative classifiers to the standard logistic regression based on a code by Varoquaux and Müller (2018) (under a 3-clause BSD License).
-Figure 3 shows the accuracy and 2-D predicted probability grid for the label being an entrepreneur (Ent) with 2,000 balanced random data points for ten classification algorithms: Nearest Neighbors, Linear Support Vector Machine (SVM), Radial Basis Function (RBF) SVM, Gaussian Process, Decision Tree, Random Forest, Natural Network (Net), Adaptive Boosting (AdaBoost), Naive Bayes, and Quadratic Discriminant Analysis (QDA)) (see Zhang and

-Zhou (2007); Schapire and Singer (1999); Tang et al. (2016); Tong and Chang (2001); Wu et al. (2014); Alvarez-Galvez (2016); Freund and Schapire (1996); Friedman (2001); Murphy (2012)).
-In the first row of the figure the features are Age and SubOccode, in the second row Density of the RSD and SubOccode, and in the third Density of the RSD and Age.
+Using Python library scikit-learn (Pedregosa et al., 2011), we compare a range of alternative classifiers to the standard logistic regression based on coding by Varoquaux and Müller (2018) (under a 3-clause BSD License).
+Figure 6 shows the accuracy and 2-D predicted probability grid for the label being an entrepreneur (Ent) with 2,000 balanced random data points for ten classification algorithms: Nearest Neighbors, Linear Support Vector Machine (SVM), Radial Basis Function (RBF) SVM, Gaussian Process, Decision Tree, Random Forest, Neural Network (Net), Adaptive Boosting (AdaBoost), Naive Bayes, and Quadratic Discriminant Analysis (QDA) (see Zhang and Zhou (2007); Schapire and Singer (1999); Tang et al. (2016); Tong and Chang (2001); Wu et al. (2014); Alvarez-Galvez (2016); Freund and Schapire (1996); Friedman (2001); Murphy (2012)).
+In the first row of the figure the features are SubOccode and Age, in the second row SubOccode and RSD Density and SubOccode, and in the third Age and RSD Density.
 The purple circles are Ws and the green ones Ents.
 The color in the background is the 2-D predicted probability grid which means that when the grid is purple a test point will be classified as W and when the color is green a test point will be classified as Ent.
-The resulting probability patterns are strikingly similar to known patterns from the data (seeBennett et al. (2019a)); e.g. that younger and older people are less entrepreneurial, and that lower density locations and certain SubOccodes are more entrepreneurial.
+The resulting probability patterns are strikingly similar to known patterns from the data (see Bennett et al. (2018)); e.g. that younger and older people are less entrepreneurial compared to middle years, and that lower density locations and certain SubOccodes are more entrepreneurial.
 The results show that the best performing methods are AdaBoost (which achieves accuracy of 0.94, 0.90, and 0.72, respectively, for all three rows), Decision Tree and Random Forest (both respectively 0.93, 0.91, and 0.72), and Gaussian Process (0.93, 0.89, 0.73).
 The standard LR performs systematically worse than almost all of the other methods tested here.
-Also, it can be seen that the best predictions are made using the features Age and SubOccode in combination, while the poorest predictions are made from Density of the RSD with Age.
-Of course, these are just three features for ease of visualization but our final model selection uses all available features in the dataset.
+Also, it can be seen that the best predictions are made using the features SubOccode and Age in combination, while the poorest predictions are made from Age and RSD Density.
+Of course, these are just three features for ease of visualization, but our final model selection uses all available features in the dataset.

-4.2.
+6.2.
 Confusion matrix